nbalcom/phoenix-focus-mode/README.md

 A plugin for increasing focus by turning off CSS classes that are built to show up by design.
+This was created for my site specifically.
+To use focus mode on your site your specific classes will need to be added to this file.
+It's pretty straight forward if you know CSS.
+If you use this on your own site it will need to be edited.
+I use it on my portfolio pages to direct focus on the projects.
+Example: https://natebal.com/portfolio/google-hq/